joe-irving/freedomtour/_posts/2021-06-26-hull-round-up.md

 All of these together, and all of the contributions of the other attendees, built a picture of how we can carve out some autonomy and, dare I say it, freedom to do so much more together.

+As Emma told us "what I've learnt from Hull since I've been here is that there's a DIY spirit of survival and thriving and finding ways, which no one should be ashamed of, that's what's going to get the human race through the future".

 ![](/assets/images/whatsapp-image-2021-06-24-at-13-27-30.jpeg)